 You should expect to be welcomed at the front door by one of our members.
 She or he can show you where to hang your coat if you’d like.
-Then you will be given a bulletin, or service program, to help you know what will happen when throughout the liturgy.
+Then you will be given a leaflet, or service program, to help you know what will happen throughout the liturgy.

 Liturgy is a word that means “the work of the people.”
 Our understanding is that worship is the work we offer together as a gift to God in response to God’s gift of life to us.
 We engage all our senses in this offering.
 We taste bread and wine, hear music and the spoken words, touch in “Passing the Peace.”
 We smell the incense that is a symbol of prayer, purification and offering.